dadasahilakthar/Arcade-game/README.md

 3. Now we need to make the changes only in the app.js file.
 4.  then the following steps are to be followed.

-## Procedure to create the arcade game
+## What I have done to this Project

-1. In the index file we need to add lang, meta tag.After that we need to resolve some errors in app.js file by running the index file in console.
+1. We need to resolve some errors in app.js file by running the index file in console.
 2. After resolving the errors we get the canvas of the arcade game.
-3. Then we need to add the player charecter and after that we need to add enemy charecter in a loop for movement,after that we need to give random movement to the enemies by using Math.random() function.
+3. Then we need to add the player object and add enemy object to the canvas.
+4. Add movement to the enemies by using random() function.
+5. Add update, render methods for player object.
-4. Then we need to give the movement to the player using arrow keys.
+6. We can give the movement to the player using arrow keys.
-5.  after that we need to write the conditions for collison.
+7. After that we need to write the conditions for collison.
-6. After colliding with the enemies and top-layer of the canvas the player should come to the initial position.
+8. We should check the conditions that the player object should not move out of the screen.
+9. If the player collides with enemy, then the players position is retained immediately.
+10. If the player reaches the water layer,then the players position is retained after 200ns.

 ### Conclusion

-1. From this project I have learned how to use the object oriented JavaScript.
+1. From this project I have learnt Object oriented JavaScript.
 2. I learnt how to implement the objects and functions.
+3. I have learnt how to work with Canvas.
-3. I have learnt different ES6 functionalities
+4. I have learnt different ES6 functionalities.